rakshit15-23/SortingVisualiser/README.md

   - Insertion Sort
   - Merge Sort
   - Quick Sort
-  - ... (you can add more sorting algorithms)

 - Adjustable array size for sorting visualization.
 - Speed control to observe sorting process at different rates.
 - Color-coded visualization for better understanding of algorithm steps.